Ardern calls for unity as Kiribati split threatens to derail forum

 Ardern said she did not want to speculate further than the reasons stated for Kiribati's withdrawal.

-"They are very much relate to issues around the role of Micronesia within the forum," she said.
+"They are very much related to issues around the role of Micronesia within the forum," she said.

 There had been much work to try resolve them but ultimately they had not worked, she said.